 Q: Do I need special permission to take photos or videos?
 A: You may take photos/videos at any of the public areas at the stations.
 To take photos/videos along the lineside (not all parts of the lineside are accessible) you must obtain a lineside photographic PTS certificate, for which attendance at a Bluebell Personal Track Safety training session is required.
 You may take photographs for your private collection or the railway press whilst on our stations and in possession of a valid travel or station ticket, or from the lineside if holding a lineside permit.
 Commercial photography/videoing/filming is not permitted under these arrangements.
 If you wish to use such material commercially, or to arrange for specialised filming facilities to be available, please contact our office.

 Q: Is the Railway a Museum?
 A: We are foremost an operational railway.
 We have a section of the railway which is an accredited museum, mainly to further the educational side.
-The railway's museum also maintains a large archive and photo collection some of which is available on-line, and there is an extensive museum display in the buildings on Platform 2 at Sheffield Park, significantly enhanced as a result of our HLF grant.
+The Railway's museum also maintains a large archive and photo collection some of which is available on-line, and there is an extensive museum display in the buildings on Platform 2 at Sheffield Park, significantly enhanced as a result of an HLF grant.
 We are planning to further enhance this side, with a records and research centre.
 In a way, of course, the entire operation is a "Living Museum" as well as an operational railway.

 Q: What can the railway offer to schools?
 A: Phone or e-mail Sheffield Park to discuss what the railway can offer.
 Visits can be tied into the national curriculum.